kedro-org/kedro/docs/source/kedro_project_setup/code_beyond_starter_files.md

 For imports like this to be displayed in IDE properly, it is required to perform an editable installation of the Kedro project to your virtual environment.
-This is done via `pip install -e <root-of-kedro-project>`, the easiest way to achieve which is to `cd` to the root of Kedro project and do `pip install -e .`.
+This is done via `pip install -e <root-of-kedro-project>`, the easiest way to achieve this is to `cd` to the root of your Kedro project and run `pip install -e .`.
 ```

 ### Kedro project in a monorepo setup